A Direct Approach for Sparse Quadratic Discriminant Analysis: Conclusion

 \section{Conclusion}

-We have proposed a novel method named QUDA for high-dimensional quadratic discriminant analysis.
+We have proposed a novel method named DA-QDA for high-dimensional quadratic discriminant analysis.
 This is the first method aiming at directly estimating the quantities in the QDA discriminant function.
 The proposed framework is simple, fast to implement and enjoys excellent theoretical properties.
-We have demonstrated via extensive simulation and two data analyses that QUDA performs competitively under various circumstances.
+We have demonstrated via extensive simulation and four data analyses that DA-QDA performs competitively under various circumstances.

 We conclude by identifying three directions for future research.
-First, as the discussion of the paper is focused on binary problems, it will be interesting to extend it to multi-class problems.
+First, though the discussion of the paper is focused on binary problems, we can extend DS-QDA to handle multi-class problems as follows.
+When there are $k\geq 2$ classes, we can apply the DA-QDA approach to classes 1 and $j$, where $j=2,\ldots, k$, in a pairwise manner.
+For a new sample $z$, denote the DA-QDA classifier between class 1 and class $j$ as $\hat{D}_j(z)$ and suppose $D_i(z)$ is the smallest among $\{D_{j}(z), j=2,\ldots, k\}$.
+By Bayes' rule, we can then classifier $z$ into class $i$ if $D_i(z)>0$ and class $1$ otherwise.
 Second, it is also interesting to see whether our theoretical results are optimal and in what sense.
 Finally, the proposed framework is extremely flexible.
-As a concrete example, if $\Omega$ is a two block sparse matrix after permutation as in \cite{Fan:2015aa}, we can change the penalty $\|\Omega\|_1$ in \eqref{eq:QUDA} to one that encourages row sparsity, for example to $\|\Omega\|_{1,2}=\sum_{j=1}^p \|\Omega_{i,:}\|_2$ which is the sum of the $\ell_2$ norms of the rows.
+As a concrete example, if $\Omega$ is a two block sparse matrix after permutation as in \cite{Fan:2015aa}, we can change the penalty $\|\Omega\|_1$ in \eqref{eq:DA-QDA} to one that encourages row sparsity, for example to $\|\Omega\|_{1,2}=\sum_{j=1}^p \|\Omega_{i,:}\|_2$ which is the sum of the $\ell_2$ norms of the rows.
 It will be interesting to see how well this procedure compares with IIS-SQDA in \cite{Fan:2015aa}.
 This topic is beyond the scope of the current paper and will be pursued elsewhere.